WAREHOUSE MARKET

 After a thorough assessment, a financial comparison of all bids received is important.
 It is important to compare not only the rent and possible incentives, but also to take into account and estimate the cost of preparing the premises to an appropriate condition, which is ultimately one of the decisive factors in the financial planning and comparison.
 We are happy to handle this for you.
 In addition to the financial comparison, a subjective non-financial comparison can also be made.
 Here you will capitalise on the time spent on personal viewings and weigh up the advantages and disadvantages of each space.

 Once you have complete information and compared offers, now is the time to negotiate.
-However, it’s important to focus not only on price, but also on other parameters that can ultimately have an even greater impact on the total cost.
-What you don’t negotiate at this stage is already difficult to enforce during the fine-tuning of the actual lease agreement.
+However, it is important to focus not only on price, but also on other parameters that can ultimately have an even greater impact on the total cost.
+What you do not negotiate at this stage is already difficult to enforce during the fine-tuning of the actual lease agreement.

 10. Choose the best spaces and sign HoTs

-Once you have negotiated the main terms, read all the terms and attachments carefully and have the landlord compile the Basic Terms of Tenancy (HoTs) into a PDF.
+Once you have negotiated the main terms, read all the terms and attachments carefully and have the landlord compile the Head of Terms (HoTs) into a PDF.
 Make sure that all the terms are clearly set out and that you are fully aware of your obligations and rights.
 Then, if you are determined, sign.
 While this document is usually not legally binding, the parameters set out in it are no longer subject to change under the tenancy agreement.

 11. Negotiate a lease agreement with the landlord

-The landlord will usually prepare a draft lease agreement tailored to the agreed Basic Terms of Lease.
+The landlord will usually prepare a draft lease agreement tailored to the agreed Head of Terms.
 Negotiate the details of the lease agreement, preferably with experienced experts or lawyers directly.
 Keep in mind that institutional leases for industrial space are not the same as those for residential space.
 The agreed basic terms of the lease should be adhered to in the contract, so it should mostly deal with legal issues.

 12. Conclude a lease agreement

 If you and the landlord have resolved all points of dispute, this is where the lease agreement comes in.
 The tenant is usually the first to sign it.
-It is important to check the incorporation of the original basic terms of the lease, but also all the annexes – especially the technical ones.
+It is important to check the incorporation of the original head of terms, but also all the annexes – especially the technical ones.

 13. Handover and acceptance